pypa/pip/docs/html/ux-research-design/research-results/improving-pips-documentation.md

 - Where is pip installed?
 - What does pip stand for?

-See [keyword research](TODO) and [popular questions on Stack Overflow](https://stackoverflow.com/search?q=pip&s=ec4ee117-277a-4c5d-a3f5-c921ca6c5da6) for more examples.
+See [popular questions on Stack Overflow](https://stackoverflow.com/search?q=pip&s=ec4ee117-277a-4c5d-a3f5-c921ca6c5da6) for more examples.

 #### 6.2: Troubleshooting error messages